afshinamighi/Courses/ConcurrentCSharp/Exercises.md

    1. Implement a method that simulates multiple producers, one consumer.

-   2. Implement a method that simulates multiple producers and multiple consumers.
+   2. **[Solution Available]** Implement a method that simulates multiple producers and multiple consumers.